Arakhchin

-An arakhchi (արախչի, araxçın) is a traditional Armenian and Azerbaijani flat top skull cap headdress, worn by both men and women in the past.
+An arakhchi (արախչի, araxçın) is a traditional Armenian flat top skull cap headdress, worn by both Armenian men and women in the past.

+Amongst Azerbaijanis, it is also worn, but almost exclusively by women as part of an attire that contains a headscarf called kalagay, and a small bonnet called täsäk, amongst other parts of clothing.

 Arakhchis could be sewn of various textiles, such as tirma wool and silk.
 However, only one single-colour textile per arakhchi was used.
 The textile was made into a round shape fitting the head and then decorated with embroidery, lace, beads and even pieces of gold.
 Men's arakhchis were relatively plain, especially those used for religious purposes.

-In Western Armenia, men, especially freedom fighters, wore a red arakhchi draped with a bandana with tinsel as their native headgear to identify themselves.
-The Armenian arakhchi was a truncated skull cap, knitted from wool or embroidered with multicolored woolen thread and a predominance of red.
-The way this traditional headdress was worn was a marker of its owner's marital condition, just as in Eastern Armenia, the right to wear an arakhchi belonged to a married man.
-Even though the arakhchi was traditionally a man's hat, Armenian women wore this headress as well; especially in Muş where Armenian singer Armenouhi Kevonian was known for her colorful arakhchi at her concerts.